expo/expo/docs/pages/workflow/debugging.md

 This can be a really frustrating scenario, since it gives you very little information to go off of on first glance.
 But, in reality, crashes can be one of the easiest-to-solve errors once you:

 - [Access the native device logs](logging.md#optional-manually-access-device-logs)
-- Reproduce the crash (either using your production app, or the Expo client app)
+- Reproduce the crash (either using your production app, or the Expo Go app)
 - Search the logs for a "fatal exception" (there could be a few) to see exactly what is causing your app to crash

 With that information, you should be able to identify where the error is coming from, or at least search the internet for possible causes & solutions.